RickCogley/RCC-Hugo2015/content/post/20150925-fix-apple-osx-mail-crash-and-hang.md

   - Tips
   - Productivity
   - SysAdmin
+postsummary: Have you been frustrated by OS X Mail.app crashing or hanging?
+This happens to me from time to time, even though I keep OS X updated to the latest version.
+Well, I found a fix that works for me anyway, and you might try it.
+postsvg: icon-origami-fish
 ---

 Have you been frustrated by OS X Mail.app crashing or hanging?
 This happens to me from time to time, even though I keep OS X updated to the latest version.
 Well, I found a fix that works for me anyway, and you might try it.